GLOBUS TASK CANCEL(1)

 OUTPUT

-Output depends on whether or not --all was provided, and of course on the requested output format.
-If --all is requested, output will contain all task IDs which were cancelled.
+If '--all' is requested, output will contain all task IDs which were cancelled.
 If, in addition to this, the output format is text, the results will be streamed as tasks are cancelled.
 JSON output is buffered and printed all at once, after all of the cancellations.

-When --all is not passed, output is a simple success message indicating that the task was cancelled, or an error.
+When '--all' is not passed, output is a simple success message indicating that the task was cancelled, or an error.

 EXAMPLES